 Chapter 1: The Evolution of Public Sector Decision Making

 Democracy is an emergent phenomenon that has evolved over time and continues to do so.
-Amid the constant and ever- present circumstances of change, we believe that collaborative democracy- through community engagement- is the next phase in the evolution of democracy itself.
+Amidst ongoing change, collaborative democracy—facilitated by community engagement—is poised to redefine democratic processes.

 The Path Towards Democracy As A Marker Of History